hemantksingh/messup-learn/Data Science and ML/Data Processing Pipeline.md

 ### Data ingestion and transformation tools

-Logstash started out as a log aggregator for parsing text based files but has evolved into a [powerful data processing tool]( https://opensource.com/article/17/10/logstash-fundamentals) for data ingestion and transformation.
+Logstash started out as a log aggregator for parsing text based files but has evolved into a [powerful data processing tool]( https://opensource.com/article/17/10/logstash-fundamentals) for data ingestion and transformation (aggregation, filtering and enrichment).
 At the core it is an ETL tool that can be configured to stream and transform multiple data sources into Elastic Search and [send data to over 70 O/Ps](https://www.elastic.co/blog/archiving-your-event-stream-with-logstash) including S3 buckets.

 ![elastic-stack](../Images/elastic-stack.jpeg)